 Take a look at this blog post - What great brands do with mission statements.
 Eight big names and their mission statements, including Google, Amazon, and Virgin.

-Every marketing strategy comes down to tactics, strategies, and tools.
-We’ve published several blog posts that list the best tools out there, with industry experts recommending them.
+We've published several blog posts that list the best tools out there, with industry experts recommending them.
 The tools you’ll need, depend on the campaigns you plan to run.
 Here’re some suggestions:

-- Twitter Analytics Tools
+- Twitter analytics tools

-- Instagram Analytics Tools
+- Instagram analytics tools

-You’ll outline your target markets and bring the six Ps into play: product, price, people, promotion, place, and positioning.
+You’ve outlined your target markets and bring the six Ps into play: product, price, people, promotion, place, and positioning.

 Identify your assets